-All guest entering a residence hall are required to possess and display upon demand a valid government issued identification card such as a driver’s license, military ID, state issued ID, passport, or valid WCU Ram E-Card.
+All guests entering a residence hall are required to physically possess and display upon demand a valid government issued identification card such as a driver’s license, military ID, state issued ID, passport, or valid WCU Ram E-Card.
 Date of birth and address must be listed on the identification card.
 Expired driver’s licenses and other expired IDs will not be accepted.
 Suspicious or suspected fraudulent identification documents are subject to seizure and criminal charges by the university police.

 Security Officers are responsible for:

 - Detecting and then deterring persons and contraband that are not permitted to be in University Residence Halls.

 - Assisting in medical emergencies, fire drills, disruptive incidents, and providing walking safety escorts.

 - Assisting with the locking and securing of all campus academic and residence hall buildings.